danilopeixoto/social-meli/README.md

 Mercado Libre social network.

-Social Meli democratizes the marketplace and users can safely advertise or buy items.
+Social Meli democratizes the marketplace and enables all users to advertise or buy products securely.

 ## Prerequisites